lionelmace/iks-lab/book/monitor-cluster-logs.md

     ![](./images/logdna-pods.png)

     > The deployment is successful when you see one or more LogDNA pods.
 The number of LogDNA pods equals the number of worker nodes in your cluster.
 All pods must be in a Running state.

+1. To check that the secret containing the access key has been created, you can run the following command:
+    ```sh
+    kubectl get secrets
+    ```

+> What logs can you expect to see?
+•	Stdout and stderr logs from all containers
+•	Application logs
+•	Worker (node) logs

+By default, logs are collected from all namespaces, including kube-system, and automatically forwarded to the logging service.

 ## View logs in the LogDNA dashboard